maryclare/atsa/project.md

     - Indicate which of the four models you prefer and justify your conclusion.
 - (2 points) Introduction and exploratory analyses of state-space data from HW 8
 - (7.5 points) Second analysis, of state-space data from HW 8 but with last 10% of observations witheld
     - Repeat the univariate state-space analysis from HW 8, using just the first time series but with the last 10% of observations withheld, making any changes that you think are needed.
 Make sure you justify any changes.
-Examples of changes include:
+Examples of (**optional**) changes include:
         - Corrections of mistakes that were identified on HW 8
         - Changing the definition of a season to account for seasonality
         - Performing a variance stabilizing transformation